Rush Limbaugh, having more fun than a human being should be allowed to have, serving humanity.

 Look at the debt.

-Look at this guy has destroyed the I'm blue in the face talking about it.
+Look at this guy has destroyed the—I'm blue in the face talking about it.

-So I raised the spectrum.
+So I raised the specter.

-That maybe just saying it's the economy stupid or just pointing out how rotten it is, maybe Romney's campaign has to be about more than that.
+Maybe it is, folks, that because so many people don't care anymore about a failing economy because they're not harmed by it, that maybe just saying it's the economy is stupid or just pointing out how rotten it is, maybe Romney's campaign has to be about more than that.

 And we spent two days talking about that.